Registered Dietitians Do More Than Help You Lose Weight

 Too often, McDonald said, people mistakenly believe RDs are only for people such as pro athletes, or those with serious weight issues, eating disorders, or chronic medical conditions.

-But according to the Academy of Nutrition and Dietetics (AND), dietitians also can help people looking to make nutritional tweaks to reach a specific goal – like McDonald trying to boost her iron levels – or those seeking behavioral or performance changes that may relate to what they’re eating.
+However according to the Academy of Nutrition and Dietetics (AND), dietitians also can help people looking to make nutritional tweaks to reach a specific goal – like McDonald trying to boost her iron levels – or those seeking behavioral or performance changes that may relate to what they’re eating.
 Examples include people caring for aging parents, those with digestive issues, expectant or new mothers, or folks simply seeking practical lifestyle advice – like ensuring their families eat healthier.

 The AND notes that RDs can partner with doctors and patients to create realistic, safe, years-long diets, and RDs are creative in helping to plan meals, shop for food, and eat mindfully.
 The journal American Family Physician advocates for dietitians to be part of a team-based approach to patient nutritional care.